Hidden partition / true hidden partition

 The drive letter C: is thus always automatically assigned to the booted operating system.

-In order to hide partitions the value 10h is added to the partition ID.
-And in order
+To (simple) hide MBR partitions the value 10h is added to the partition ID.
+And

 to make a partition visible only this value 10h needs to be subtracted from the